Abstinence as Part of Rehab

 What Is Abstinence?

-Abstinence is the act of not partaking of something.
+Abstinence is the act of not partaking of something; typically this action is enjoyable, but oftentimes bring a harmful effect about to either finances, health or time management.
 A person can abstain from anything by not participating in activities that involve it.
 For example, if someone is practising abstinence from cigarettes, they would not smoke any cigarettes at all.
 In the world of addiction recovery, abstinence generally means not using alcohol or drugs.

 Types of Abstinence

 While the bulk of addiction treatment programmes do make abstinence an important part of recovery, there are some models that don’t see addiction recovery as an all-or-none approach.
 Some experts have voiced opinions that a push for 100% abstinence, particularly with alcohol recovery, may be less effective than a harm-reduction approach.
 (1)

 Addiction is a personal issue, and the approach to recovery should also be unique.
 Abstinence is a common approach for numerous reasons, but some people also point to moderation as an option.

 Abstinence vs. moderation